-- 10.5 Form of Motions for Contracts, Purchases and Agreements. - 10.51 The Motion for any contract requiring Board approval shall contain the essential details of the transaction, including the following information: - (1) Parties to the Contract; - (2) Subject matter of the Contract; - (3) Duration of the Contract, including any potential Amendments extending the Contract; and, - (4) Price or not-to-exceed amount of the Contract, including any Amendments. - 10.52 The Explanation to the Motion shall minimally include: - (1) The Subject Matter of the Contract, including the Purpose of the acquisition; - (2) The Source of Funding; - (3) A Statement that it has been or will be reviewed by the Vice Chancellor and Chief Financial Officer and the Vice Chancellor and General Counsel; and, - (4) A Statement verifying that the Texas Ethics Commission Form 1295 [Certificate of Interested Parties] has been completed, or that it will be completed prior to execution of the Contract.
+- 10.5 Form of Motions for Contracts, Purchases and Agreements. - 10.51 The Motion for any contract requiring Board approval shall contain the essential details of the transaction, including the following information: - (1) Parties to the Contract; - (2) Subject matter of the Contract; - (3) Duration of the Contract, including any potential Amendments extending the Contract; and, - (4) Price or not-to-exceed amount of the Contract, including any Amendments. - 10.52 The Explanation to the Motion shall minimally include: - (1) The Subject Matter of the Contract, including the Purpose of the acquisition; - (2) The Source of Funding; - (3) A Statement that it has been or will be reviewed by the Vice Chancellor and Chief Financial Officer and the Vice Chancellor and General Counsel; and, - (4) A Statement verifying that the solicitation method and vendor selection process complies with applicable state laws, TSUS Rules and Regulations and the TSUS Contract Management Handbook.

-10.6 Regental Prerogative.
-Any Regent who wishes to see and/or discuss a contract or contracts, may notify the Chancellor.

-10.7 Contract Reporting

-- 10.71 Component Institutions must comply with contract reporting requirements set forth in the TSUS Contract Management Handbook. - 10.72 The Component or System Administration, as the case may be, shall verify (1) the accuracy of any information reported under Subparagraph 10.51 that is based on information provided by a contractor, and (2) the delivery time of goods and services scheduled for delivery under the contract.
+- 10.6 Regental Prerogative.
+Any Regent who wishes to see and/or discuss a contract or contracts, may notify the Chancellor. - 10.7 Contract Reporting - 10.71 Component Institutions must comply with contract reporting requirements set forth in the TSUS Contract Management Handbook. - 10.72 The Component or System Administration, as the case may be, shall verify (1) the accuracy of any information reported under Subparagraph 10.51 that is based on information provided by a contractor, and (2) the delivery time of goods and services scheduled for delivery under the contract.